cdktf/cdktf-provider-okta/docs/authServerClaim.java.md

 - *Type:* java.lang.String

+The type of value of the claim.
+It can be set to `EXPRESSION` or `GROUPS`.
+It defaults to `EXPRESSION`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.4.2/docs/resources/auth_server_claim#value_type AuthServerClaim#value_type}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.4.3/docs/resources/auth_server_claim#value_type AuthServerClaim#value_type}

 ---